Coarsening dynamics of Ising-nematic order in a frustrated Heisenberg antiferromagnet

 Therefore, when $t_0$ is sizable, an accurate measurement of the asymptotic Allen-Cahn $1/2$ growth law requires us to examine the coarsening dynamics at time scales several orders of magnitude longer than our current simulation time, in a system that is also several orders of magnitude larger than our current setup.
 This is beyond our computational capabilities.
 However, as we move deeper into the nematic phase by increasing the ratio of $J_2/J_1$, the local nematic order parameter is saturated more quickly, such that the effect of the onset time $t_0$ becomes less significant.
 This is shown in Fig.~\ref{fig:6}.
 As we fit $L(t)$ with the power law $\sim \sqrt{t-t_0}$ for $t > 1000$ for the systems with larger $J_2/J_1$ ratios, $t_0$ becomes smaller and smaller.
 On the other hand, when we directly examine the growth of the area $L^2(t)$, the onset time for the curvature-driven coarsening is already incorporated into the linear fitting, as it simply shifts the curve.
 Hence, we can easily deduce the asymptotic Allen-Cahn power-law behavior for $L(t)$ from $L^2(t)$.
-It is noteworthy that a similar multi-stage coarsening has also been observed in the kinetic Ising model \cite{Fialkowski2002}.
-However, for the kinetic Ising model in 2D, the early-stage dynamics gives rise to a similar $1/2$ power-law behavior as the late-stage dynamics.
-Consequently, the power-law fitting for the late stage is not affected by the early-stage dynamics in the kinetic Ising model.
-This strongly suggests that the early-stage coarsening dynamics is model-dependent, as evidenced by another example where LLG dynamics of a different Hamiltonian shows an $L(t)\sim t^{1/3}$ coarsening behavior in the early stage \cite{Kudo2016}.